vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

   return train_step, state
 ```

-We begin `create_train_step` by initialising our parameters as normal.
+We begin `create_train_step` by initialising our parameters as before.
 However,
-the next step is to create the state using `TrainState.create` and passing our
+the next step is now to create the state using `TrainState.create` and passing
-model forward call, the initialised parameters, and the optimiser want to use.
+our model forward call, the initialised parameters, and the optimiser we want
-Internally, `TrainState.create` we initialise the optimiser for us.
+to use.
+Internally, `TrainState.create` will initialise and store the optimiser
+state for us.

 In `loss_fn`, rather than call `model.apply` we can use `state.apply_fn`
 instead.
 Either method is equivalent, just that sometimes we may not have
-`model` in scope.
+`model` in scope and so can't access `model.apply`.

 The largest change is in `train_step` itself.
 Rather than call
-`optimiser.update` followed by `optax.apply_updates`, we just simply call
+`optimiser.update` followed by `optax.apply_updates`, we simply call
-`state.apply_gradients` which internally updates the optimiser and updates the
+`state.apply_gradients` which internally updates the optimiser state and the
 parameters.
 It then returns the new state, which we return and pass to the next
 call of `train_step` – as we would with `params` and `opt_state`.